Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ---
 # SAP NetWeaver 2-tier S/4HANA 2023 Fully Activated Appliance

 This template offers an alternative path to SAP Cloud Appliance Library (CAL) for quickly deploying a fully configured SAP S/4HANA 2023 system on Azure.
-This is useful if you prefer to have more flexibility over the deployment process.
-The template is intended for demonstration, training, and development purposes only.
+This is useful if you prefer more flexibility compared to CAL.

 # Prerequisites

 1. **SAP Software**: You must have the SAP S/4HANA 2023 Fully Activated Appliance software.
-You can download the software media from [SAP Software Centre](https://me.sap.com/softwarecenter).
-You can find the ZIP files under INSTALLATIONS & UPGRADES => By Alphabetical Index (A-Z) => S => SAP S/4HANA => SAP S/4HANA 2022 => S/4HANA FULLY-ACTIVATED APPLIANCE => SAP S/4HANA 2023 FPS01 FA APPL.
+Download the software media from the [SAP Software Centre](https://me.sap.com/softwarecenter).

-2. **Storage Account**: You must have a storage account to store the SAP software media.
-You can create a storage account using the Azure portal or use the [Create an Azure Storage Account and Blob Container on Azure](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.storage/storage-blob-container) quickstart template to create a storage account and a blob container.
+2. **Storage Account**: A storage account is required to store the SAP software media.
+Create one using the Azure portal or follow [Create an Azure Storage Account and Blob Container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).

-3. **Azure Virtual Network**: You must have a virtual network with at least one subnet.
-You can create a virtual network using the Azure portal or use the [Create a Virtual Network with two Subnets](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/vnet-two-subnets) quickstart template to create a virtual network with two subnets.
+3. **Azure Virtual Network**: A virtual network with at least one subnet is required.
+Create one using the Azure portal or follow [Create a Virtual Network with two Subnets](https://docs.microsoft.com/azure/virtual-network/quick-create-portal).

-4. **Resource Group**: You must have a resource group to deploy the resources.
-I would recommend creating a new resource group for this deployment, so that you can easily delete all resources by deleting the resource group.
-To create the Resource group, type the command:
+4. **Resource Group**: A resource group is needed to deploy the resources.
+It's recommended to create a new resource group for this deployment to easily delete all resources later.

 # Deployment Steps

 1. Launch Azure Cloud Shell
+Follow the instructions in [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) to launch Azure Cloud Shell.

 2. Deploy the template